-Since 2016, I am researcher (CR2) inria at the
+Since 2016, I am permanent researcher at

 Bordeaux Sud-Ouest Center, in the team

 I got a PhD in Public Health option Biostatistics at the University of Bordeaux in 2013 on the «monitoring of patients infected with HIV».
 Before that, I‘m a engineer in statistics from ENSAI and have a master degree in mathematical statistics and econometrics.
-Following my thesis, I conducted a short postdoctoral stay at the University of Oslo (Norway), then I was a postdoctoral fellow for 2 1/2 years at Harvard School of Public Health (Boston, USA).
+Following my thesis, I conducted a short invited researcher stay at the University of Oslo (Norway), then I was a postdoctoral fellow for 2 1/2 years at Harvard School of Public Health (Boston, USA).

 My work is devoted to the development and the application of statistical methods for the analysis of health data.
 The methods we develop are generic in the sense that they can be applied to other fields than medicine and various medical concerns.
 We particularly focused on the application of our methods to infectious diseases such as the Human Immunodeficiency Virus (HIV), Ebola, NIPAH virus and more recently SARS-CoV-2.
 My goals are :